feilipu/z88dk-libraries/freertos/readme.md

 ## Usage

-Once installed, the FreeRTOS library can be linked against on the compile line by adding `-llib/target/freertos` and the include file can be found with `#include <lib/target/freertos.h>`.
+Once installed, the FreeRTOS library can be linked against on the compile line by adding `-llib/target/freertos` and the include files can be found with `#include "freertos/FreeRTOS.h"`, for example.

 A simple usage example, for the `+yaz180` target.